 Downtown in Business Chief Executive Frank McKenna said:

 “It is essential that Liverpool and the Liverpool City Region is included in the HS2 project.
 If Merseyside is to increase productivity, recruit and retain top talent, and compete on an even playing field with other UK regions, then investment into our creaking infrastructure cannot be overlooked.”

 Asif Hamid MBE, Chair of the Liverpool City Region LEP said:

 “High speed rail connectivity into Liverpool is an economic necessity if we are to realise the phenomenal potential for growth in the North.
 World class locations require world class connectivity and investment in this vital infrastructure will drive significant productivity gains across the North and enable us to better compete with the rest of the world.”

-Paul Cherpeau, chief executive of the Liverpool & Sefton Chambers of Commerce said:
+Paul Cherpeau, Chief Executive of the Liverpool and Sefton Chambers of Commerce, said:

 “If the North of England is to punch above its weight in terms of its economic performance then our northern cities must become better connected and Northern Powerhouse Rail must become a reality.
 Having provision to allow for high speed connections into Liverpool as a key element of TfN’s asks to Government is an important step in the right direction.

 “Chambers and other business groups in the North will continue reinforce our commitment and determination to ensure that the region not only has the investment in infrastructure we need to enable a positive future for our economy but also to make sure that the government fully understands the impact that future investment decisions will have on businesses across North.